 - Athletics and Community Partnerships to enhance it;

-- Strategic Enrollment Management to support it;
+- Strategic Enrollment Management to fulfill it;

 - Institutional Identity to share our pride in who we are.